 This year’s goals are taking me back to the basics; back to the ABCs, if you will.
 I chose my three primary goals after a lot of self-reflection during my nine+ months of COVID19 isolation and a realisation that I may well have another nine+ months of isolation – or at least of working from home.
 Whilst I have managed to cope fairly well with isolation, and I recognise that I have a great deal of privilege during this time of global chaos, I have also realised that I am not working as well as I once did.
 (Although very few people are!)

 But now, like most people, I can’t change my environment in the same ways as I did before.
 And that means that I must find ways to energise myself in the environment in which I live.
 Thankfully, I have always been open to trying new ways of working and being, and have been working to test and implement new practices throughout these months of isolation.
-My hope is that I will be able harness that experience to help me succeed in the goals below.
+I hope that I can harness that experience to help me succeed in the goals below.

 Without any further ado, here are my primary goals for 2021: